onera/paradigm/training/Python/01_Introduction/introduction.md

 - A strong link with **ParaDiGM**

-Aware of the workload of the development team, Nicolas Dellinger did many developments to set up some missing Fortran interfaces.
+Aware of the workload of the development team, Nicolas did many developments to set up some missing Fortran interfaces.

 ### Creating a new code : **SoNICS**